MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     #=>
     │ count  min    max     sum    │
     ┼──────────────────────────────┼
-    │     5  72510  101442  448776 │
+    │     5  72510  103272  452724 │
     =#

 Just as `Count` has an aggregate query form, so do `Min`, `Max`, and `Sum`.
-Like other query combinators, they are context aware.
-Hence, we could summarise salary statistics by department.
+Let's use this aggregate form to summarize salary statistics by department.

     Salary = It.employee.salary